leung018/todo-application/README.md

 ### Setup

-Install the node dependencies needed by below command.
+Install the node dependencies needed with the below command.

 ```bash
 make local-install